Karl Swenson: Television

 In 1961, Swenson appeared with John Lupton in the episode "Doctor to Town" of the Robert Young series Window on Main Street.

 In 1962, Swenson made a one-time appearance on CBS's The Andy Griffith Show as Mr. McBeevee, a lineman for the phone company who became Opie's mystery friend.
 In 1964, he appeared as Colonel Harper on Gomer Pyle, U.S.M.C., in season one, episode ten, "A Date for the Colonel's Daughter".
 He guest-starred in NBC's Laramie Western series and in the science-fiction series Steve Canyon, with Dean Fredericks in the title role.
 In 1963, he portrayed Nelson in the episode "Beauty Playing a Mandolin Underneath a Willow Tree" episode of the NBC medical drama, The Eleventh Hour.
 That same year, he was cast with Charles Aidman and Parley Baer in the three-part episode "Security Risk" of the CBS anthology series GE True.
 In 1962, he took the role of Theodore Roosevelt in the first-season episode "Riff-Raff" of The Virginian.

 From 1962 through 1973, Swenson made guest appearances on the TV series Lassie in the episodes "The Nest" (1962), "Crossroad" (1964), "In the Eyes of Lassie" (1965), "The Homeless" (1967), "A Time for Decision" (1967), "Hanford's Point" (1968), and "Other Pastures, Other Fences" (1971), and later became a regular playing Karl Burkholm in seasons 18 and 19.

-Swenson made guest appearances on Perry Mason, as defendant Axel Norstaad in the 1961 episode, "The Case of the Tarnished Trademark", and an ex-convict in the 1963 episode, "The Case of the Bigamous Spouse".
-From 1959 through 1967, Swenson made guest appearances on the TV series Bonanza in the episodes "Death on Sun Mountain" (1959), "Day of Reckoning" (1960), "A Natural Wizard" (1965), and "Showdown at Tahoe" (1967).
+Swenson made guest appearances on Perry Mason, as defendant Axel Norstaad in the 1961 episode, "The Case of the Tarnished Trademark", an ex-convict in the 1963 episode, "The Case of the Bigamous Spouse", and as Unk in the 1965 episode "The Case of the 12th Wildcat".

+From 1959 through 1967, Swenson made guest appearances on the TV series Bonanza in the episodes "Death on Sun Mountain" (1959), "Day of Reckoning" (1960), "A Natural Wizard" S7 E13 as veterinarian Dr. Woods (1965), and "Showdown at Tahoe" (1967).

 Swenson appeared in the 1967 Hogan's Heroes episode "How to Win Friends and Influence Nazis" as a Swedish scientist, Dr. Karl Svenson, persuaded to join the Allied war effort.

 Among his other television series, he is best known for his performance as Lars Hanson in NBC's Little House on the Prairie.
 He appeared in 40 episodes of the show from 1974 to 1978.